warnov/CodeLabs-WebDev/Module1-IntroToAspNetCore/README.md

 - Create a Web site based on the **ASP.NET Core 1.0** template
 - Walk through and understand the main components of an **ASP.NET Core 1.0** application
 - Scaffold the required components to create a CRUD **ASP.NET Core 1.0** application
+- Explore the built in dependency injection implentation in **ASP.NET Core 1.0**
+- Add a service for data access
 - Create a unit test project
 - Create and run an **ASP.NET Core 1.0** application in Ubuntu